Matrix Operations

 The Rules of Moving in Space

-In the last lesson, we introduced the two powerful views of a matrix: as a container for data and as a transformation of space.
+In the last lesson, we introduced the two powerful views of a matrix.
 Before we can fully harness the power of transformations, we need to get comfortable with the basic "grammar" of matrices.

 The Ground Rules: Matrix Dimensions